About Signing Time Products

 - Time to Eat

 - Welcome to School

 Each volume features approximately 30 signs, with the exception of Volume 1 which features 18 signs.
-Volumes may focus on one topic (such as school, or animals at the zoo), or a combination of a few different categories (as in Volume 6: My Favorite Things, which teaches fruits & vegetables, colors of the rainbow, and physical activities like running, jumping, dancing, etc.) Series One includes the following themes and signs:
+Volumes may focus on one topic (such as school, or animals at the zoo), or a combination of a few different categories (as in Volume 6: My Favorite Things, which teaches fruits & vegetables, colors of the rainbow, and physical activities like running, jumping, dancing, etc.) Season One includes the following themes and signs:

 Baby’s “First Words”: like mom, dad, ball, bird, dog, water, sleep, and so forth.

 Play Time: like sharing, cleaning up, friends, play.